xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 * 32 bytes SHA256 checksum from nonce and payload

 The entire packet, including the size, is **AES-CTR** encrypted.
-After decryption, it is necessary to check whether the checksum matches the data, to check, you just need to calculate the checksum yourself and compare the result with what we have in the package.
+After decryption, it is necessary to check whether the checksum matches the data, to check, you just need to calculate the checksum yourself and compare the result with what we have in the packet.

 The handshake packet is an exception, it is transmitted in a partially clear form and is described in the next chapter.